NBA Rumors: Marcus Smart Could Join Jeremy Lin In Nets’ Backcourt Next Season, Reports ‘HoopsHype’

 However, it’s highly unlikely that the Celtics will match the Nets’ potential offer sheet.
 Even if Marcus Smart leaves, they still have Terry Rozier and Shane Larkin to backup Kyrie Irving next season.
 Rozier has already proven his capability to serve as starting point guard, making it easier for the Celtics to let Smart go.
 The Celtics will undeniably miss Smart’s defense, but Coach Brad Stevens could find a way to fill his absence on the team.

-If the Nets succeed to sign Smart, he will be joining D’Angelo Russell, Jeremy Lin, and Spencer Dinwiddie in Brooklyn’s backcourt.
+If the Nets succeed in signing Smart, he will be joining D’Angelo Russell, Jeremy Lin, and Spencer Dinwiddie in Brooklyn’s backcourt.
 His addition may not make the Nets a legitimate playoff contender in the Eastern Conference, but Brooklyn could become more competitive and fun to watch next season.
-Smart could serve as a mentor for Russell and Dinwiddie to help them become a better perimeter defender.
+Smart could serve as a mentor for Russell and Dinwiddie to help them become better perimeter defenders.